 Evergreen content will bring more traffic over a longer time frame.
-You want the earn trust that will build slowly, which is what evergreen content brings.
+You want the earned trust that will build slowly, which is what evergreen content brings.

 You want and need credibility.
 You get it by providing value and positioning yourself as an expert in your niche.

-Content that hearkens to old memories appeals because humans tend to view their past in a rosy glow that focuses on good times.
+Content that hearkens to old memories appeals because humans view their past in a rosy glow that focuses on good times.

 Follow the latest industry news and stay current with any trending topics.
-Doing so helps you build that trust you seek and become known as the place to head for content that's timely and useful.
+Doing so helps you build that trust you seek and become known as the place to head for timely and useful content.

-First, they become aware of a problem, and they research to better define and name their problem/opportunity.
+First, they become aware of a problem and research to define it better and name their problem/opportunity.
 Use whitepapers, blog posts, checklists, tip sheets, infographics, eBooks, games, and quizzes.

 Second, they consider ways to solve the problem or take advantage of the opportunity.
 Use podcasts, webinars, worksheets, comparison matrices, and templates.

-Be sure there's adequate search volume to determine if it's worth the investment of time and energy to create content around it.
+Be sure there's adequate search volume to determine if it's worth investing time and energy to create content around it.

-If you feel stumped for ideas, try looking at recently read books, competitors' sites, related searches on SERPs, and/or industry studies.
+If you feel stumped for ideas, try looking at recently-read books, competitors' sites, related searches on SERPs, and industry studies.

 Have the benefit of your content in the title.
 Use your persona's voice, euphemisms, and sense of humor.
 Stick with a single idea; don't confuse the reader with tangents.
 Match your vocabulary to that of your audience.